KaiNorberg/Volund/README.md

 ## Getting Started

+Keep in mind that Volund is currently in a very early stage of development and that these instructions may be incomplete.

 Visual Studio 2019/2022 is recommended since any other tool sets are not officially tested however, you are welcome to try and use any other tool sets should you wish.
 Windows 10/11 will be required to build Volund.

 <ins>**1.
 Cloning (downloading) this repository**</ins>